mmorini/langevosfi/README.md

 * `mutators.py` includes classes for different mutation operators
 * `utils.py` includes miscellaneous utility functions

+* `LanguageDemo.ipynb` is a Jupyter Notebook that demonstrates how to run simulations and do some simple plotting

 **Output of `run_simulation`**
 Includes several columns:
 * *Step* is iteration number of the simulation